grafolean/grafolean/backend/API.md

 ## Authentication

-Authentication is via standard HTTP Basic auth.
-Instead of password you need to use API token (available through UI).
+Authentication for sending values (via POST method) is through query parameters.
+All other forms use JWT auth.

 Supply them in Authorization header like this:

 ```
-curl -H 'Authorization: Basic <Base64(Username:APIToken)>' ...
+curl -H 'Authorization: Bearer <JWTToken>' ...
 ```

-This part of `curl` command will not be repeated, but should be used everywhere in the examples below.
+This part of `curl` command will not be repeated, but should be used everywhere in the examples below (except POST to /api/values/).

 # Values